 ABOUT THE FESTIVAL

-In 2014, the Underexposed Film Festival YC continues its focus on high quality, independently created short films where all films submitted will be in competition.
-On November 13-15, 2014, filmmakers and enthusiasts will converge upon the Community Performance Center in Rock Hill, SC to be exposed, engaged, and intrigued by films that go places and do things that longer format movies only dream of.
+In 2015, the Underexposed Film Festival yc continues its focus on high quality, independently created short films where all films submitted will be in competition.
+On November 5 - 7, 2015, filmmakers and enthusiasts will converge upon the Community Performance Center in Rock Hill, SC to be exposed, engaged, and intrigued by films that leave the audience with a greater worldview.

-Arts Council of York County; Karen Collins (Festival Director); Debra Heintz (Executive Director); Mary Lynn Norton (Artistic Director & Facility Manager - Community Performance Center); Bara Wetherell (Marketing Manager); Melanie Cooper (Marketing, Communications, and Social Media Coordinator); Dorie Lancaster (Administrative Assistant)
+Arts Council of York County; Karen Collins (Festival Director); Debra Heintz (Executive Director); Mary Lynn Norton (Artistic Director & Facility Manager - Community Performance Center); Melanie Cooper (Marketing and Communications Coordinator); Dorie Lancaster (Assistant to the Executive Director & Accounting); Kristine Tucker (Graphics & Administrative Assistant)

 OPEN CALL FOR ENTRIES